The student (parent in the case of PLUS loans) must complete and sign a valid Master Promissory Note.

 Student borrowers can contact the Office of the Ombudsman via:

-Students and financial aid staff should reference the U.S. Department of Education websites for information regarding the regulations, requirements, and application for Federal Student Aid.
+Students and financial aid staff should reference the U.S. Department of Education websites for information regarding the regulations, requirements, and applications for Federal Student Aid.
 There is no user fee for using D Financial Aid sites.